graciellehigino/ms_range_interactions/manuscript.md

 and those adjusted based on species interaction data.

 ## Data
-We investigated the effects of adjusting species distributions based on species interaction data across savannah ecosystems in Africa (@fig:richness).
+We investigated the mismatch between species ranges and interactions across savannah ecosystems in Africa (@fig:richness).
 These ecosystems host a range of different species, including the well characterised predator-prey dynamics between iconic predators (e.g., lions, hyenas and leopards) and large herbivores (e.g., antelope, wildebeest and zebra), as well